ic-lab-duth/DRIM-S/README.md

-## DRiM-S: Superscalar DUTH RISC-V Machine
+## DRiM-S: Superscalar DUTH RISC-V Microprocessor

 SystemVerilog RTL and versatile verification infrastructure will be added soon